 The notional amount of a derivative is used to determine, along with the other terms of the derivative, the amounts to be exchanged between the counterparties.
-We disclose the derivative notional amounts on a gross basis to indicate the total counterparty risk but it does not generally represent amounts exchanged by us and the counterparties.
-A substantial majority of the outstanding notional amount of \$4.2 billion and \$3.8 billion at December 31, 2023 and 2022, respectively, is related to hedges of anticipated sales and purchases in foreign currency, commodity purchases, changes in interest rates, and contractual terms in contracts that are considered embedded derivatives and for intercompany borrowings in foreign currencies.
+The Company discloses the derivative notional amounts on a gross basis to indicate the total counterparty risk but it does not generally represent amounts exchanged by the Company and the counterparties.
+A substantial majority of the outstanding notional amount of \$4.0 billion and \$4.2 billion at December 31, 2024 and 2023, respectively, is related to hedges of anticipated sales and purchases in foreign currency, commodity purchases, changes in interest rates, and contractual terms in contracts that are considered embedded derivatives and for intercompany borrowings in foreign currencies.